TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

 This dual-focused approach is a significant advancement in applying transformer models for anomaly detection.

-\subsubsection{Data Processing and Model Training}
+\paragraph{Data Processing and Model Training}

-Prior to modeling, the time series data undergoes a preprocessing phase where normalization is applied to ensure uniformity of scale across all series components.
-The normalization process is formulated as follows:
+Prior to model training and classification, the time series data undergo a preprocessing phase where normalization is applied to ensure uniformity of scale across all series components.
+The normalization process is as follows:

-where \( \min(S) \) and \( \max(S) \) denote the component-wise minimum and maximum values observed in the training time series \( S \), respectively.
+where \( \min(S) \) and \( \max(S) \) denote the component-wise minimum and maximum values observed in the training and testing time series data \( S \), respectively.
 The term \( \epsilon \) is a small constant introduced to prevent division by zero, ensuring numerical stability.